kultuhtu/UCL_ESDA_MSc/README.md

 # Here you will find the projects I worked on during the Energy Systems and Analytics MSc at UCL

-- Green vehicle routing problem: introduction of electric and limited capacity vehicles to the fleet
+1. (GVR) Green vehicle routing problem: introduction of electric and limited capacity vehicles to the fleet
-- Project 2
+2. (Build) Machine learning approaches for predictive modelling: energy use in the US commercial buildings